wateraccounting/WAPORWP/README.md

 Adequacy can be explained by relative evapotranspiration, which is the ratio of actual evapotranspiration over potential evaporation (Equation 3) (Kharrou et al., 2013; Karimi et al., 2019).

 ### 2.1.5	Reliability
-Reliability is the measure of the temporal uniformity of water delivery in accordance with the agreement or required, which can be quantified as the temporal variation of relative evapotranspiration (adequacy) across irrigation seasons.
+Reliability is the measure of the temporal uniformity of water delivery in accordance with the agreement or required, which can be quantified as the temporal variation of relative evapotranspiration ($\frac{ET_a}{ET_p}$).

 ## 2.2	Land and water productivity
 ### 2.2.1	Biomass